www.scantips.com

 Also rapid shooting has to wait up to a second or two for Recycle time between shots, to recharge to be Ready for the next shot.
 Very much rapid shooting also has dangerous overheating possibilities which can damage the flash.
 Studio lights are normally fan cooled.

-This really is pretty easy stuff, but it can be new ideas too.
-So I suggest that it could obviously help to try just a little before letting your eyes glaze over. :) Photographers simply need to know.
+Flash really is pretty easy stuff, it's just different, so it can be new ideas too.
+So I suggest that it could obviously help to try just a little before letting your eyes glaze over.
+Photographers simply need to know.
 Many of us do just "want the picture" without any bother.
 But we are either interested in the photography or we're not (and there's much hope for those who are interested).
 It's about like learning to drive — we did have to learn to operate the car, and we did have to learn the rules of the road, and maybe a little about maps, and ice and snow too.
 So we learned a few easy things, and now we've got it for life, and can use it at will to great advantage, in any situation, with great results.
 So yes, there are a few extra details to know about flash too, and photographers may actually have to think a little about creating their picture now and then, but none of it is difficult.
 The rewards are great.

 Flash can be necessary, and/or it can be a big help.
 The simplest tips for universally better hot shoe speedlight snapshots (the way we ought to be using our speedlights, but sadly, many don't know yet) are: